18F/18f.gsa.gov/content/posts/2020-02-06-even-with-a-design-system-you-still-need-a-designer.md

 {% include "linked-figure.html",
      image: "/assets/blog/uswds2-launch/uswds-assets.png",
      alt: "This illustration shows another before-and-after example of how a website can use utility classes to change the styles of site elements.
-Five stylized examples of code are given below the two versions of the page",
+Five stylized examples of code are given below the two versions of the page.",
      caption: "You can easily change classes to customize the look and feel of the USWDS template." %}

 But, a pattern library doesn’t answer all design decisions.
 In fact, teams make their first design decisions way before they get to patterns.
 They have to answer questions like: